Index 2024

 Sociocultural context

 Journalists in Ireland are largely free to work without significant cultural constraints.
-The abolition of blasphemy by referendum in 2018, which took effect in 2020, was a welcome step forward, decriminalising the publication of “blasphemous, seditious, or indecent matter ” and abolishing the offence of defamation of any religion.
+The abolition of blasphemy by referendum in 2018, which took effect in 2020, made it possible to decriminalise the publication of “blasphemous, seditious, or indecent matter” and to abolish the offence of defamation of any religion – welcome progress.

 Safety

-On occasion, Irish journalists have reported that their safety has been threatened by criminal groups, but no significant cases were reported in 2022.
+On occasion, Irish journalists have reported that their safety has been threatened by criminal groups, but no significant cases have been reported in recent years.
 There are some concerns about attacks on journalists on social media.
-Interviewing police sources has been virtually impossible since the Garda Siochana Act of 2005, which bans police officers from talking to journalists without prior authorisation.
-Officers contravening the ban risk dismissal, a fine, or up to seven years in prison.
+Interviewing police sources has been virtually impossible since the Garda Siochana Act of 2005, which prohibits law enforcement from speaking to journalists without prior authorisation, under penalty of dismissal, a fine or up to seven years in prison.

 Abuses in real time in Ireland